mediagoom/node-play/README.md

 It should work on both *Linux* and *Window*.

-If you want to run on other platforms you may need to build the above tools yourself.
+If you want to run on other platforms you may need to install the above tools yourself.

 ## Install globally